Stay in a residence hall during summer for maximum convenience to your Summer Session class!

 Summer Housing Applications and Contracts

-Applications are available on the Residence Life Web site.
+Applications will be available starting February 1 on the Residence Life Web site.
 Please call the Residence Life Office at (406) 994-2661 for more information.

-Miller Food Service, located in the Hedges Complex, is the residence hall cafeteria open for the summer.
+Harrison Food Service is the residence hall cafeteria open for the summer.
 Residents are not required to contract for a meal plan during Summer Session.
 Meals are available by selecting one of the three plans below that are loaded onto the student Cat Card or on an individual “pay-as-you-go” basis at the dining hall entrance.
 Every meal purchased is all-you-can-eat with a wide variety of choices.
 Availability of meals throughout Summer Session is dependent on conference activity.
 Hours and days of service will be posted at the front desks.

 - Meal Plans (purchased at the Residence Life Cashier’s Office located in the Hedges Complex)

 25 meals $168.75